ai-cfia/ailab-datastore/doc/metadata-doc.md

   addition of additional information to metadata, enhancing the depth of insights available.

-Overall, this new feature will empowers the AI-Lav team to have better control over the content fed to the models and ensures improved tool maintenance capabilities in the future.
+Overall, this new feature will empowers the AI-Lab team to have better control over the content fed to the models and ensures improved tool maintenance capabilities in the future.